 The self-queuing delay can be represented as:

-First, let's consider $f \in \mathcal{F}$ as XH flows, and $\eset$ as the edges in a graph. $P_{e}^{f}$ and $P_{e}^{f'}$ are binary variables that set as 1 if flows $f$ or $f'$ passes through edge $e$.
-Then, binary $m_{e}^{f}$ tells whether two flows pass over the same edge $e$ in \cref{eq:SQ-1}.
+First, let's consider $f \in \mathcal{F}$ as XH flows, and $\eset$ as the edges in a graph. $P_{e}^{f}$ and $P_{e}^{f'}$ are binary variables that are set to 1 if flows $f$ or $f'$ pass through edge $e$.
+Then, binary $m_{e}^{f}$ indicates whether two flows pass over the same edge $e$ in \cref{eq:SQ-1}.

-Similarly, in \cref{eq:SQ-2}, $e'$ refers to the previous link before reaching $e$, and binary $n_{e}^{f}$ is active only when the previous edges of flows $f$ and $f'$ are different, and they are transmitted over current link $e$.
+Similarly, in \cref{eq:SQ-2}, $e'$ refers to the previous link before reaching $e$, and binary $n_{e}^{f}$ is active only when the previous edges of flows $f$ and $f'$ are different, and they are transmitted over the current link $e$.

-Finally, the self-queuing delay $SQ_{e}^{f}$ for flow $f$ in edge $e$ is given by all the interfering flows on edge $e$ that come from different ports and the transmission delay of the packet $d^{tr}$ \cref{eq:SQ-3}.
+Finally, the self-queuing delay $SQ_{e}^{f}$ for flow $f$ in edge $e$ is given by all the interfering flows on edge $e$ that come from different ports, and the transmission delay of the packet $d^{tr}$ \cref{eq:SQ-3}.

-\subsection{Energy Consumption Models}
+\subsection{ENERGY CONSUMPTION MODELS}

-This work considers the energy consumption of the PPs and switches.
+This work considers the energy consumption of the PPs and routers.
 Next, we describe the employed models for both components.
 The PPs energy consumption model comprises processing and infrastructure.
 The latter component comprises the cooling, power supply, and monitoring system.
 The PP energy consumption is based on the one presented in \cite{DRL_Almeida_2022}:

-where $E_{v'}$ refers to the energy consumption of a PP node $v'$ during an hour, $n_{v'}$ denotes the number of CPUs in the PP. $PP_{v'}$ and $CPP_V$ indicate the computing utilization and total processing capacity of node $v'$ in $GOPS$, respectively, $WPP_{v'}^{full}$ and $WPP_{v'}^{idle}$ represent the power consumption in Watts when the PP is working at 100\% capacity, and when it is idle; and $T$ indicates the utilization period.
+where $E_{v'}$ refers to the energy consumption of a PP node $v'$ during a time step, $n_{v'}$ denotes the number of CPUs in the PP. $PP_{v'}$ and $CPP_V$ indicate the computing utilization and total processing capacity of node $v'$ in $GOPS$, respectively. $WPP_{v'}^{full}$ and $WPP_{v'}^{idle}$ represent the power consumption in Watts when the PP is working at 100\% capacity and when it is idle; and $T$ indicates the utilization period.

 The switch power consumption model adopted in this work is based on \cite{kliazovich2015energy} and \cite{energy_SW_Kliazovich}.
 The model comprises three main components: the chassis, line cards, and active ports.
-Then the energy consumption is also given considering the utilization period.
-It is expressed as:
+Furthermore, the energy consumption is computed considering the utilization period and is expressed as follows:

-Where $\WSW[chassis]$ represents the baseline energy needed to power the chassis.
-The second term captures the energy used by all active line cards, where $\nlinc$ is the number of linecards and $\WSW[linecard]$ the power per linecard.
-The summation term reflects the dynamic energy usage of ports transmitting at rates $r_x$, with $n_{w}^{r_x}$ representing the number of such ports and $\WSW[port]$ their individual power demands.
+Where $\WSW[chassis]$ represents the baseline power needed to power the chassis.
+The second term captures the power used by all active line cards, where $\nlinc$ is the number of line cards and $\WSW[linecard]$ the power per line card.
+The summation term reflects the dynamic power consumption of ports transmitting at rate $r_x$, with $n_{w}^{r_x}$ denoting the number of such ports and $\WSW[port]$ their individual power demands.
 Finally, the energy consumption of the router is given by considering a period of time $T$: